MajidSalimi/HPC-2022/BCast/Readme.md

 # Broadcast
 In this project it's show alternative implementations of MPI_BCAST method.
-In particular there are five implementations.
+In particular there are five implementations of broadcast algorithm.

 ## Ring
 In a ring-based broadcast algorithm, processes form a logical ring structure.
 Beginning with the root process, each process sends data to its logical neighbor.
 Overall, this takes n−1 steps.